colinhiggs/pyramid-jsonapi/docs/source/api-creation.rst

 #.
 Each model has a single primary_key column.
 This will be auto-detected and
    stored in ``__pyramid_jsonapi__`` dict attr in the model.

-#. use a separate primary key for association objects rather than the
+#.
+Use a separate primary key for association objects rather than the
    composite key defined by the left and right referenced foreign keys.

 #.
 You are happy to give your collection end-points the same name as the